influxdata/telegraf/plugins/parsers/xml/README.md

   ##  xml_query parameter using XPath-like query for limits the list of
   ##  analyzed nodes.
 Default - "//"
   xml_query = "//Node/"
+  ##  allows you to get the name for metrics from the document
+  xml_measurement = "//Node/Name"
   ##  xml_merge_nodes determines whether all extracted keys will be
   ## merged into one metric.
 Default - false
   xml_merge_nodes = true